Celebrity Big Brother 1 (American season): Production

 The format of the show remained similar to the American version of Big Brother.
 Competitions for Head of Household and Power of Veto had been confirmed to returned for this edition along with live evictions.
-On December 1, 2017, CBS revealed that the series would premiere on February 7, 2018 and wrap on February 25, 2018.
+On December 1, 2017, CBS revealed that the series would premiere on February 7, 2018, and wrap on February 25, 2018.

 Series changes

 Celebrity Big Brother was a condensed version of the game and would not last as long as a regular season of Big Brother, with episodes only shown over two weeks instead of three months.
 Unlike the parent series Jury members were not sequestered separately and were allowed to return to the outside world as well as watch the show.
 Beginning with an incident that led to a lawsuit in Big Brother 2 when HouseGuest Justin Sebik got drunk and threatened fellow HouseGuest Krista Stegall by holding a knife to her throat, there has been an alcohol restriction in the house.
 The alcohol restriction was lifted for the Celebrity HouseGuests.
 The space in the backyard was reduced to allow production to constantly perform construction for competitions but still allow 24/7 access for the HouseGuests.
 For the celebrity version of America's Favorite HouseGuest, the term Favorite Celebrity HouseGuest was also being used interchangeably.
-For the first time since the beginning of the U.S. series, five players were featured in the season's finale night versus the usual three.
+For the first time since the beginning of the American series, five players were featured in the season's finale night versus the usual three.